HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 For this analysis, we considered any of the following to indicate that a website is an ecommerce website:

 * Use of a known ecommerce platform (see limitations)
-* Use of a technology that implies an online store, e.g. <a hreflang="en" href="https://developers.google.com/tag-manager/enhanced-ecommerce">Google Analytics Enhanced Ecommerce</a>
+* Use of a technology that implies an online store, e.g., <a hreflang="en" href="https://developers.google.com/tag-manager/enhanced-ecommerce">Google Analytics Enhanced Ecommerce</a>

 You can learn more about the [Methodology](./methodology).